 Interest rate charges

 Under a trust deed, as long as you live up to your end of the bargain by making your payments on time, you will not be liable for any kind of interest expenses that will accumulate from your unsecured debts.
 Even better, if you opt for a protected trust deed, any unsecured lenders who do not accept your trust deed will not be in a legal position to initiate any court action against you.

 Disposable income is liable

-Sure, you may not be entitled to take holidays to rejuvenate from all your year long hard work or work off frustration by exercising at your favourite gym, your trust deed budget will only take into account the cost of your living necessities.
-This includes but is not limited to mortgage or rent, transport, food bills, utility bills etc. Your trust deed advisor will appraise your income and cost minimum once a year.
+Sure, you may not be entitled to take holidays to rejuvenate from all your year-long hard work or work off frustration by exercising at your favorite gym, your trust deed budget will only take into account the cost of your living necessities.
+This includes but is not limited to mortgage or rent, transport, food bills, utility bills, etc. Your trust deed advisor will appraise your income and cost minimum once a year.

 Lenders won’t harass you

 The lenders who accept your trust deed will not bother you once the trust deed is validated.
 Your trust deed advisor will manage all communication and contact from your unsecured lenders and disburse payment amidst them as per the conditions listed in your trust deed.